-(918) 595-8632 for program application form and any specific program information.
-Procedures For Application: 1.
-Submit completed program application form and required materials by July 15th to Health Sciences at Southeast Campus, room 8263.
-2. All prospective Medical Laboratory technology program students must complete an application for enrollment to the College, submit their high school transcript, ACT scores and previous college transcripts to the Southeast Campus Registrar at 10300 E 81st, Tulsa, OK 74133.
-Incomplete submissions will not be considered for admission into the Medical Laboratory Technology program.
-Acceptance to Tulsa Community College does not guarantee admission into the Medical Laboratory Technology program.
-Eligible applicants to be interviewed for consideration into the Medical Laboratory Technology program will be notified by mail or phone.
-5. In order to enroll in courses that include a clinical component and are part of the program degree plan, students must receive clearance on a criminal background check, including sex offender registry.
+Allied Health Services, Metro Campus: (918) 595-7002 for program application form and any specific program information.
+Procedures For Application:

+- 1. Submit completed program application form and required materials by June 1.

+- 2. All prospective Medical Laboratory Technician program students must complete an application for enrollment to the College, submit their high school transcript, ACT scores and previous college transcripts to the Registrar.
+Incomplete submissions will not be considered for admission into the Medical Laboratory Technician program.

+- 3. Acceptance to Tulsa Community College does not guarantee admission into the Medical Laboratory Technician program.

+- 4. Eligible applicants to be interviewed for consideration into the Medical Laboratory Technician program will be notified.

+- 5. In order to enroll in courses that include a clinical component and are part of the program degree plan, students must receive clearance on a criminal background check, including sex offender registry.
 Potential students need to be aware that drug testing and clearance is a requirement for participation in all clinical components.

-General Education Requirements Credit Hours: 28 (Students planning to transfer to a baccalaureate institution are advised that there may be additional general education courses required for a baccalaureate degree.
+General Education Requirements Credit Hours: 28

+(Students planning to transfer to a baccalaureate institution are advised that there may be additional general education courses required for a baccalaureate degree.
 Students should consult the catalog of the specific college/university to which they plan to transfer.)

-Biology 8 hours °BIOL 1314 Human Anatomy and Physiology °\BIOL 2164 Microbiology English 6 hours \ENGL 1113 Composition I \ENGL 1213 Composition II Psychology or Sociology 3 hours PSYC 1113 Introduction to Psychology SOCI 1113 Introduction to Sociology Social Science 6 hours POLS 1113 American Federal Government and select one course from the following: HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present Specialized Course Requirements Credit Hours: 40 Medical Laboratory Technology 40 hours +MDLT 1203 Phlebotomy +MDLT 1212 Introduction to Medical Laboratory Technology +°\MDLT 1222 Phlebotomy Clinical °\MDLT 2305 Basic Hematology °\MDLT 2344 Clinical Chemistry I °\MDLT 2344 Clinical Chemistry II °\MDLT 2394 Clinical Microbiology °\MDLT 2404 Urinalysis, Immunology and Blood Banking °\MDLT 2435 Clinical Practicum I °\MDLT 2465 Clinical Practicum II Total Credit Hours: 68 \ Course has prerequisite (See course description section of catalog). ° Course must be completed with a "C" or above. +Course must be taken concurrently.
+Biology 8 hours

+°BIOL 1314 Human Anatomy and Physiology °BIOL 2164 Microbiology

+Chemistry 5 hours

+oCHEM 1315 General Chemistry I

+English 6 hours

+ENGL 1113 Composition I

+ENGL 1213 Composition II

+Psychology or Sociology 3 hours

+PSYC 1113 Introduction to Psychology SOCI 1113 Introduction to Sociology

+Social Science 6 hours

+POLS 1113 American Federal Government

+and select one course from the following:

+HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present

+Specialized Course Requirements Credit Hours: 41

+Medical Laboratory Technology 41 hours

+- + ° MDLT 1203 Phlebotomy

+- + ° MDLT 1212 Introduction to Medical Laboratory Technology

+- +oMDLT 1222 Phlebotomy Clinical

+- MDLT 2001 Professionalism/Ethics

+- oMDLT 2302 Hematology Lab

+- oMDLT 2303 Hematology

+- oMDLT 2322 Clinical Chemistry/Urine Chemistry Lab

+- oMDLT 2323 Clinical Chemistry/Urine Chemistry

+- oMDLT 2392 Clinical Microbiology Lab

+- oMDLT 2393 Clinical Microbiology

+- oMDLT 2422 Immunology and Blood Bank Lab

+- oMDLT 2424 Immunology and Blood Bank

+- oMDLT 2436 Clinical Practicum I

+- oMDLT 2466 Clinical Practicum II

+Total Credit Hours: 69

+- Course has prerequisite (See course description section of catalog).

+- ° Course must be completed with a "C" or better.

+- +Course must be taken concurrently.